jon-jacky/Piety/editors/ed.md

     :q
     >>>

-After the *q* command, all the editor buffers and other context remain, so the editing session can be resumed at any time by calling *main()* again.
+After the *q* or *Q* command, all the editor buffers and other context remain, so the editing session can be resumed at any time by calling *main()* again.
 Or, any of the other API functions can be called at the Python prompt.